This post may contain affiliate links. Please read our disclosure policy.

 Get perfectly creamy restaurant-style beans by adding just THREE extra ingredients to your canned refried beans!

-Amp up your canned refried beans to serve with your favorite Mexican recipes!
-Refried beans are perfect served as a dip, side, or filling for burritos and tacos!
+Refried beans are perfect served as a dip, side, or filling for Bean Burritos and Chicken Tacos!

 Canned refried beans topped with extra cheese.